-Finally, amenability refers to the fact that it is possible to investigate those consequences of adopting a HT that are amenable to some mode of empirical inquiry.
-For instance, if there is no chance for determining how many patients will throw the medication in the basket, no assessment will be possible.
+Finally, amenability refers to the fact that it is possible to investigate those consequences of adopting a health technology that are amenable to some mode of empirical inquiry.
+For instance, if there is no chance for determining how many patients will not take their medication, an assessment of this aspect will not be possible.
 In this sense, amenability to scientific inquiry is a function of our methodological and epistemological standards.
 In short, amenability refers to the question: is this research feasible?

-Till now it has been analysed the close entanglement between empirical inquiry and normative dimension within HTA.
-Actually, value judgments permeate all levels of HTA.
-It is beyond the scope of this document to show all these interlacements, which are better addressed by specific contributions (Hofmann et al, 2014; 2018).
-To give some examples, it is possible to mention the relationship between empirical inquiry and normative dimension, as outlined above; or the assessment of ethical, social, legal aspects of a HT, which are obviously value related; or the HTA itself which is clearly evaluative.
+Value judgments permeate all levels of HTA.
+It is beyond the scope of this handbook to show all these interlacements, which are better addressed by specific contributions (Hofmann et al, 2014; 2018).
+To give some examples, it is possible to mention the relationship between empirical inquiry and normative dimension, as outlined above; or the assessment of ethical, social, legal aspects of a health technology, which are obviously value related; or the HTA itself which is clearly evaluative.
 Moreover, there are many levels of values at play in the HTA process, for example, in the selection of endpoints or in selection/presentation of HTA results.
 There are stakeholder involvement processes with different value perspectives, or other values assessment frameworks that have been developed for HTA, such as multi-criteria decision analysis (MCDA), and so on.
 A further issue concerns what values are currently taken in account in HTA studies, what is the hierarchy among these values, and what it is the relation among these values.